SciFiFarms/SciFi.Farm/pages/01.home/default.md

 ---

 # Welcome!
 This site contains the documentation needed to run a SciFi Farm.

+!!!
+This documentation isn't complete.
+There are still a fair number of pages I'd like to write but haven't yet.
+Things like Seedship parts list and working with ESPHome are at the top of the list.
+If there is anything you'd like to see, let me know via a GitHub issue.
+For now, I've disabled all the empty pages, so if you see a link, it should have content.

 It's split into 4 main topics:

 * [Using TechnoCore](../technocore)
     TechnoCore is a tool to assist in deploying services via Docker.
 It is how you install the software needed to run a SciFi Farm.